Nosfeato/Sound-App/README.md

 - Babel (to allow the reading of our app for testing, otherwise Webpack dev server can't work)
 - Eslint (all the eslints related to the use of React, based on the airbnb practices which are recognized world-wide as one of the best practices)
 - Autoprefixer (for faster development, it won't affect the app compiling)
 - Css, file, sass and Babel loader (for production and testing, Babel isn't made to translate all languages, it translates a specific set of languages and file formats.
-So we need a loader for the CSS, files and Sass which we will use for adaptable/reusable responsive code).
+So we need a loader for the CSS, files and Sass which we will use for adaptable/reusable responsive code testing).
 - React affiliated dependencies ( prop-types, classnames)
 - Redux ( necessary for a scalable app development in React )
 - uuidv4 (to provent React component key mapping issues)